 Maffezini was the first case in which a tribunal held that an investor could import favourable dispute settlement provisions from a third-party treaty through an MFN clause.
 This ICSID arbitration case arose from a dispute between an Argentine investor who had invested in an enterprise in Spain.
 Spain raised an objection to the jurisdiction of the arbitral tribunal on the ground that the claimant failed to fulfil a condition precedent provided in the Argentina–Spain BIT that required the claimant to first bring the dispute to Spanish courts for 18 months before resorting to international arbitration.32

 The claimant pointed out that the Chile–Spain BIT contained no condition precedent equivalent to that contained in the Argentina–Spain BIT.
-The claimant therefore argued that Chilean investors were treated more favourably than Argentine investors in Spain, and therefore it relied on the more favourable dispute resolution provisions of the Chile–Spain BIT to forego Spanish courts.
+The claimant therefore argued that chilean investors were treated more favourably than Argentine investors in Spain and therefore it relied on the more favrouable dispute resolution provisions of the Chile–Spain BIT to forego Spanish courts.
 The tribunal upheld the claimant's position.

-[A] distinction has to be made between the legitimate extension of rights and benefits by means of the operation of the clause, on the one hand, and disruptive treaty-shopping that would play havoc with the policy objectives of underlying specific treaty provisions, on the other hand.37, 38
+. . . in any event, that a distinction has to be made between the legitimate extension of rights and benefits by means of the operation of the clause, on the one hand, and disruptive treaty-shopping that would play havoc with the policy objectives of underlying specific treaty provisions, on the other hand.38

 In addition, the tribunal also emphasised the importance of identifying the contracting parties' intention and assessing the past practice of states regarding the MFN clauses in BITs with other countries.39

 The Plama case stands in contrast to the Maffezini decision.
 This ICSID arbitration case arose from a dispute between a Cypriot investor and the Republic of Bulgaria, concerning damages caused to a company owned by the investor by the alleged actions of the Bulgarian government.40